anniedoris/CAD-Coder/README.md

 # CAD-Coder

+Code is coming soon!

-[Paper](https://drive.google.com/file/d/1-Gh3QTIWc5GJBDZ-JJ9o7Oyr2LefTnHg/view?usp=sharing) | Project Page (Coming soon!)
+[Paper](https://arxiv.org/abs/2505.14646) | Project Page (Coming soon!)

 ## Overview
-**CAD-Coder is the first fine-tuned, open-source vision-langauge foundation model designed specifically for CAD code generation!**
+**CAD-Coder generates CAD code (CadQuery Python) given an image input!
+Our model is a fine-tuned, open-source vision-langauge foundation model.**

-On a test-set of CAD images, we demonstrate that CAD-Coder out-performs state-of-the-art closed-source and open-source models both in terms of valid syntax rate of output Python scripts and generated solid accuracy.
+On a test-set of CAD images, we demonstrate that CAD-Coder out-performs state-of-the-art closed-source and open-source code-generating VLMs both in terms of valid syntax rate of output Python scripts and generated solid accuracy.

 ![CAD-Coder Results](docs_images/results.png)

 ## Paper
 Our paper was accepted to IDETC 2025!
-Check out our pre-print [here](https://drive.google.com/file/d/1-Gh3QTIWc5GJBDZ-JJ9o7Oyr2LefTnHg/view?usp=sharing).
+Check out our pre-print [here](https://arxiv.org/abs/2505.14646).

 ## Code
 Coming soon!